Do you want to know how you can discover novel genes that cause a particular disease? Or how you can explore explore ecological models?

 - The Bioinformatics and Biocomplexity programme is well embedded in the Utrecht research community through the Utrecht Bioinformatics Centre .
 The Master’s programme makes use of this well-established community for its internships, teaching and projects.
 The researchers in our community work on cutting edge research questions and have already won many prizes and grants.

-- Freedom to design your own programme, by choosing the track, research project and electives that best fit your interests.
-You also select one out of 9 profiles which are designed to deepen your skills in a direction you choose.
+Freedom to design your own programme, by choosing the track, research project and electives that best fit your interests.
+You also select one out of 9 thematic profiles which are designed to equip you with skills for your future career in a direction that appeals you most.

 - This Master's is part of the Graduate School of Life Sciences (GSLS).
 The GSLS brings together the research expertise and facilities of the faculties of Science, Medicine and Veterinary Medicine, in cooperation with UMC Utrecht - offering you an interdisciplinary approach.

 - Biosciences (MSc)